HigaHamodi/nodejsproject/README.md

 bash
 Copy code
 npm start
-This will start the server and you should see output indicating that the server is listening on the specified port.
+This will start the server, and you should see output indicating that the server is listening on the specified port.

 Contributing
 Contributions are welcome!
 Please open an issue or submit a pull request for any changes.